wilfredinni/pysheetComments/2019/March/simple_args_kwargs/args-kwargs-made-simple.md

 ## **kwargs

-While arguments are stored in the args variable as a tuple, keywords are stored within `kwargs`, but this time as a [dictionary](https://www.pythoncheatsheet.org/#Dictionaries-and-Structuring-Data) where the key is the keyword:
+While arguments are stored in the args variable as a tuple, keywords are within `kwargs`, but this time as a [dictionary](https://www.pythoncheatsheet.org/#Dictionaries-and-Structuring-Data) where the key is the keyword:

 ```python
 def some_function(**kwargs):